 San Francisco-based Theresa Sawi has been playing in Bay Area bands and recording music since she was fifteen years old.
 She learned (often teaching herself) drums, guitar, bass, keys and how to sing and write songs, steadily developing into the one-woman music machine currently known as Girl Named T.

 Inspired by great British and American pop records of the 1960s along with the dissonant noises of Pixies, Nirvana, and The Velvet Underground, Girl Named T prides herself on making catchy, accessible pop music without being boring or cliché.
-In the last year she has been heard on MTV’s show “Awkward”, was ranked by Live 105 the #9 “Band/Artist Who Didn’t Make the Top 20 List”, and was interviewed on NPR’s “All Things Considered”.
+She has been heard on MTV’s show “Awkward”, was interviewed on NPR’s “All Things Considered”, has released two albums and toured internationally.

 Although exposed to music from a very young age, it was during the formative teen years that Girl Named T learned (often teaching herself) drums, guitar, bass, keys and how to sing and write songs.
 Influenced by The Beatles, Pixies, The Beach Boys, X, Smokey Robinson, Neil Young, Nirvana, Carol King and many other artists, T began writing and recording her own material to try and capture the timeless songwriting that had entranced her to music in the first place.